SanuYadav00/PepSales-Intern-Assignment/README.md

 - If a notification fails to send, it is retried up to 3 times.
 - After 3 failures, the notification status is set to `"failed"` in MongoDB.

 ---

+## 🛠️ Troubleshooting
+- **Email not sending:** Verify your Gmail app password is correct and less secure apps are allowed.
+- **SMS not sending:** Check your Twilio credentials and phone number format.
+- **Queue not processing:** Ensure RabbitMQ is running and the worker is started.
+- **Database issues:** Verify MongoDB connection string and that the service is running.

+---